Kiran7007/Interview-Preparation/docs/jpmorgan.md

 ## How should unit tests and instrumentation tests be chosen?

-Unit tests run on the JVM and are fast, so use them for pure Kotlin, ViewModels, use cases, reducers and repository policies.
-Instrumentation tests run on a device or emulator and are appropriate for Android framework integration, Room behavior and UI.
-Compose UI tests should assert user-visible semantics and interactions, not implementation details.
+- Unit tests run on the JVM and are fast, so use them for pure Kotlin, ViewModels, use cases, reducers and repository policies.

-Common tools include JUnit, MockK or Mockito, Truth/AssertJ/Hamcrest, Robolectric where appropriate, Turbine for Flow, and `runTest` with virtual time for coroutine behavior.
-A ViewModel test should verify loading, success, error, cancellation and state transitions rather than merely checking that a method was called.
+- Instrumentation tests run on a device or emulator and are appropriate for Android framework integration, Room behavior and UI.

-## How do you securely store data and protect an Android application?
+- Compose UI tests should assert user-visible semantics and interactions, not implementation details.

-Use Keystore-backed mechanisms for cryptographic keys and an approved encrypted storage mechanism for small sensitive values such as tokens.
-Never log credentials, use HTTPS/TLS, validate inputs, keep dependencies updated, and avoid putting secrets in the APK.
-R8 can shrink and obfuscate code, but obfuscation is not secret storage and cannot protect a secret shipped to a client.
+- Common tools include JUnit, MockK or Mockito, Truth/AssertJ/Hamcrest, Robolectric where appropriate, Turbine for Flow, and `runTest` with virtual time for coroutine behavior.

-Certificate pinning can reduce some MITM risk, but requires planned key rotation and recovery.
-For API keys, assume anything in the app can be extracted; keep sensitive authority on the server and use scoped, short-lived credentials.
-The existing [Security](#10-security) section covers MASVS, token handling and pinning trade-offs.
+- A ViewModel test should verify loading, success, error, cancellation and state transitions rather than merely checking that a method was called.

 ## How do you handle common Android scenarios?